iandouglas/streamerbot-examples/bit-redeem-media-catalog/README.md

 Check out the [import code](./import_code.txt) file, copy that to your clipboard, click on the "Import" button in Streamer.bot and paste it in the "Import String" field.
 Click on the Import button.
 This should import two actions:

 1. Load CSV data from Google Sheets
+  - there is a subaction that sets an argument called "GoogleSheetURL", set this to the FULL address bar URL of your Google Sheet.
   - this action loads your Google Sheet into Streamer.bot
   - if Streamer.bot is closed, the settings will be lost
   - there are two triggers for this action: